 If you feel your child is suffering from low mood or is struggling emotionally, seek advice from one of our psychologists here at VCPS.
 Whilst low mood alone may not necessarily indicate depression, it is important to seek help early in order to help your child improve their mood and get them back on track.
 Improving your child’s mood is crucial in order to maximise their ability to cope with life’s daily challenges and thrive within all aspects of their life, including school, hobbies and relationships with friends and family.

-Depression is characterised by low mood and is considered to be a serious illness when:
+So, how do I know if my child has depression?
+Depression is characterised by a low mood and should be considered to be serious when:

 Depression can affect a person’s thoughts, behaviours, feelings, and physical well-being.
 Depression not only occurs in adolescents, but can also affect children as well.
 It often appears as a constant low mood, difficulty in soothing them when upset, irritability, outbursts of anger, sensitivity, and difficulty engaging them in an activity.

 Have you noticed any of the following signs in your child?

 – Losing in hobbies or games they once enjoyed

 – Unusual or uncharacteristic behavior such as aggression, lying, bullying etc

 If you have noticed some of these signs in your child, and it is effecting their everyday functioning, it is important to seek help from a practitioner as soon as possible.
 They may be resistant at first, but psychologists at VCPS are specialised in building open, trusting relationships in which your child can express any concerns and learn to challenge their negative thoughts until they no longer have an effect.
 Some of the specific ways a psychologist can help your child include: